invoicery/laravel-zip/README.md

 # zanysoft/laravel-zip

+> Forked version that works with PHP 7.4

 > laravel-zip is the world's leading zip utility for file compression and backup.

 This library was written to simplify and automate Zip files management using [PHP ZipArchive](http://php.net/manual/en/class.ziparchive.php).